unilama/storm-maven-plugin/README.md

 storm-maven-plugin
 ==================

-Mavn plugin to deploy and manage storm topologies
+Maven plugin to deploy and manage storm topologies